andrewyu17/Breast-Cancer-Prediction-Project/README.md

 * K-Means

 #### Then, I also utilize the ensemble method by combining these models and selecting an output based on “majority rules”.
+The ensemble model developed an accuracy of 98.3% and within the models listed, the LDA model had the highest accuracy with 99.1%.